 Under Water World

-The Twelve Apostles Marine National Park, Arches Marine Sanctuary and the surrounding bays inhabited by local villages, create world class snorkeling and scuba diving locations.
+The Twelve Apostles Marine National Park, Arches Marine Sanctuary and the surrounding bays, create world class snorkeling and scuba diving locations.
 Explore the shipwrecks of early settlers, rock and cave formations and placid bays, all teaming with fish, crustaceans and vegetation.

-Located in the Southern Ocean, waters west of Cape Otways can be rugged.
+Located in the Southern Ocean, waters west of Cape Otway can be rugged.
 Indeed, it is these conditions that have helped shape the natural rock formations that exist above and below the water.
 Conditions can change rapidly, even within the surrounding bays, and strong ocean skills are encouraged.
-Water temperature in summer is between 17 and 19 degrees celcius and in winter can drop as low as 12 degrees celcius.
+Water temperature in summer is between 17 and 19°C and in winter can drop as low as 12ºC.